 -

-How many VTEC bugs there are in the different water bodies (in surface waters, ground water and in drinking water supplies)?
+How many VTEC bugs are there in the different water bodies (in surface waters, ground water and in drinking water supplies)?

 -